Ann Arbor Camera Club - Rules & By-Laws

 The Executive Committee may choose additional ways to honor outstanding photographs presented at club meetings.

-To amend these by-laws, the amendment must be presented at a regular club meeting.
-It must then appear in one issue of the Wide Angle News and will be voted on at the next regular meeting of the AACC.
+To amend these by-laws, the amendment must first be communicated in writing to the AACC members.
+Then, it must be presented at a regular AACC meeting with time allowed for discussion of the merits.
+It will be voted on at the next regular AACC meeting.
 A simple majority vote of those in attendance is needed to pass.

 Back to the top